giarcheuli/GIACONVERT/README.md

-# GIACONVERT - Complete Word to HTML Converter
+# GIACONVERT - Universal Word to HTML Converter

-A powerful tool that converts Word documents (.docx) to HTML format while preserving formatting, structure, images, headers, and footers.
+A powerful tool that converts Word documents (.doc and .docx) to HTML format while preserving formatting, structure, images, headers, and footers.
 Available as both a modern web application and command-line interface.

 ## 🌟 NEW: Web Application Interface